 Gluten Free Starches

-This starch comes from tropical plants.
-Arrowroot is used to make biscuits, cakes, hot sauces, and pudding.
+Arrowroot starch comes from the arrowroot plant tuber.
+It is mostly carbohydrates and makes wonderful biscuits, cakes, hot sauces, and pudding.
 In Asian cuisine, Japanese arrowroot (kudzu) is used to make noodles.
-It works well to thicken up sauces, and is often used instead of cornstarch.
+It works well to thicken up sauces and is often used instead of cornstarch.
 Unlike cornstarch or other thickeners that make a sauce that is cloudy, arrowroot sauces are clear.
 It also adds body and texture to baked goods, or can be used to bread veggies, chicken, and fish.

 Cornstarch is a good substitution for potato starch or tapioca (although if you do make this substitution, you should add in a leavening product such as baking powder or baking soda).
 Although it won’t help your baked goods rise as much as tapioca, it will provide flavor and a crispy texture.
 And, cornstarch is very easy to find and relatively inexpensive.

 Expert tip: Cornstarch is a grain so it’s not suitable for grain free diets, it is vegan however.
 Cornstarch also contains 0 protein and 0 fiber.